Niftalemm/AI_extension/README.md

 ## 🌟 Try It Out

 Want to give it a shot?
-You can get your own API key and endpoint to see the magic in action.
+You can get your own API key and you can contact me to ge the API Endpoint, which is setup in Latenode to see the magic in action.
 Simply follow the instructions in the extension to set up your credentials and start summarizing!

 ## 📜 License